 |STAT 215B||Statistical Models: Theory and Application||4|

-A member of the PhD program committee (in consultation with the faculty mentor) may consent to substitute courses at a comparable level in other disciplines for some of these departmental graduate courses.
-These requirements can be altered by the PhD program committee (in consultation with the faculty mentor) in the following cases:
+A member of the PhD program committee may consent to substitute courses at a comparable level in other disciplines for some of these departmental graduate courses.
+These requirements can also be altered by the PhD program committee.

 The qualifying examination is intended to determine whether students are ready to enter the research phase and are on track toward successfully completing the PhD.
 It consists of a 50-minute lecture by the student on a topic selected jointly by the student and the thesis adviser.
 The topic usually involves the student's research.